Call us now:

 Documentation and compliance requirements for employers (Section 108 to 115/1 of LPA)

-Thailand working hours must be documented accurately.
-Section 108 to 115/1 of the Labor Protection Act requires employers to maintain detailed records of working time, rest breaks, holidays, and overtime.
-These records must be kept for at least two years and be available for inspection by the Labor Inspector.
+Employers must accurately document Thailand working hours.
+Sections 108 to 115/1 of the Labor Protection Act require employers to maintain detailed records of working time, rest breaks, holidays, and overtime.
+Employers must keep these records for at least two years and make them available for inspection by the Labor Inspector.

-Employers are advised to use electronic timekeeping systems to ensure transparency and legal compliance.
-In labor disputes, courts often rely on employer records to determine whether workers received proper compensation for overtime and holidays.
+Employers should use electronic timekeeping systems to promote transparency and ensure legal compliance.
+In labor disputes, courts often rely on employer records to decide whether workers received proper compensation for overtime and holidays.

 Enforcement of working hours regulations violations in Thailand (Section 144 to 146 of LPA)

 Violations of Thailand working hours regulations can trigger administrative and criminal penalties.
-Under Section 146, employers who fail to comply with the law on Thailand working hours, overtime pay, or rest periods may face fines up to 20,000.
+Section 146 allows authorities to fine employers up to 20,000 if they fail to comply with legal requirements on Thailand working hours, overtime pay, or rest periods.

-Repeated or severe violations can lead to imprisonment under Section 144.
-For example, if an employer consistently denies mandatory weekly rest days or pays below the legal overtime rate, the Labor Inspectorate may prosecute the case.
+Section 144 allows courts to impose imprisonment for repeated or serious violations.
+For example, if an employer consistently denies mandatory weekly rest days or pays less than the legal overtime rate, the Labor Inspectorate may initiate prosecution.

-In addition to legal sanctions, non-compliance with Thailand working hours rules may lead to reputational damage and labor court litigation.
-Employees can file complaints with the Ministry of Labour, and inspectors have authority to conduct workplace audits.
+Non-compliance with Thailand working hours rules can also damage a company’s reputation and lead to litigation before the labor court.
+Employees may file complaints with the Ministry of Labour, and inspectors may conduct workplace audits.

 Adapting to Thai labor law: Guidance for foreign employers